SunnyDeshpande/mobilerobotics_racecar/README.md

 ### 3. Project (Round Track Loop)

-3.1 Literally the same as section "1.
+3.1.
+Mostly the same as section "1.
 Race Track Challenge Task 1: Straight Line Dash"

+3.2.
+Instead of launching lane_detection_angled.py, launch lane_detection_angled_adaptive.py
+This code can adapt to differeing brightness, which made the robot movement more stable as required for a longer duration for a lap.
+This code also does a bitwise AND instead of OR to filter out noise from the field grass and outside concrete by the HLS filter.